-Private box and message envelopes
+Private box envelopes

 The AES key of the content object is RSA/OAEP encrypted for all recipients, and stored as unsigned big-endian integer.
 Recipient hashes are stored as byte sequences, and do not link the recipient's public key.

 A public box envelope follows the same structure, but – since the content is not encrypted – omits the encrypted key section:

 signed content empty # content hash signature signature

 The content hash points to the public card, and the account hash points to the public key of the account holder.
 Content and public key are always on the same store as the envelope.

 signed store store URL sender sender hash content content hash encrypted key recipient hash 1 RSA/OAEP(public key 1, AES key) recipient hash 2 RSA/OAEP(public key 2, AES key) … signature signature